 COMcheck is the U.S. Department of Energy commercial energy compliance software tool that determines whether a new commercial building, high-rise residential building, commercial building addition or alteration meets the requirements of IECC prescriptive based paths or ASHRAE Standard 90.1.
-Massachusetts requires a COMcheck submittal for new commercial construction which includes the Envelope, Lighting, and Mechanical Compliance Certificates as well as the Plan Review Checklist.
+A COMcheck report includes includes the Envelope, Lighting, and Mechanical Compliance Certificates as well as the Plan Review Checklist.
+IMPORTANT: Massachusetts requires a COMcheck report before issuing building permits for all commercial projects.

 COMcheck allows trade-offs within individual building components or assemblies such as lighting, envelope, and HVAC which facilitates trying different assembly combinations in order to satisfy code requirements.
 However, trade-offs cannot be made across different assemblies.